Free shipping on all orders over $25 Shop now.

 A sore throat, runny nose, and cough are signs that your immune system needs extra support.
 As your biggest defence against viruses, bacteria, and other foreign invaders, taking steps to strengthen your immunity is critical to your overall health and well-being.

-Your immune system is influenced by a number of factors, such as age, genetics, and stress.
+Your immune system is influenced by a number of factors, such as age, genetics, stress, sleep, and diet.
 Here are five important tips to help support it:

 Your immune system depends on a steady intake of nutrients.
 Indulge in whole foods such as in-season fruits and vegetables, non-refined grains (quinoa and brown rice), and healthy fats and proteins (beans, wild fish, nuts, and seeds).
 When possible, incorporate ingredients with immune supportive effects into your everyday diet, including:

-Avoid consuming large amounts of sugar, processed foods, and alcohol, which can weaken immune function and deplete important nutrients.
-In some cases, key vitamins and minerals such as vitamin D, vitamin C, and zinc may be supplemented for additional support.
+Overconsuming sugar, processed foods, and alcohol can lower normal immune function and deplete important nutrients, so it’s best to keep your intake to a minimum.
+In some cases, supplementing with key vitamins and minerals such as vitamin D, vitamin C, and zinc can provide additional support.

-A big part of supporting healthy immune function is correcting possible nutrient deficiencies, such as vitamin A, vitamin D, zinc, and vitamin C. Maintaining adequate levels of these micronutrients is an important part of protecting your overall health.
+A big part of supporting healthy immune function is correcting possible nutrient deficiencies, such as vitamins A, D, C, and zinc.
+Maintaining adequate levels of these micronutrients is an important part of protecting your overall health.
+Here’s why:

-Eating a healthy diet is the first step toward preventing nutrient deficiencies.
-However, some people may also benefit from supplementing with a high-potency multivitamin and mineral complex or a specific immune support formula.
-Chewable Vitamin C + D3 contains 500 mg of vitamin C and 500 IU of vitamin D3 in each delicious, natural orange-flavoured tablet for added antioxidant and immune system support.
+Eating a nutritious diet that includes a wide variety of fruits and vegetables, whole grains, lean proteins, and low-fat dairy or dairy alternatives is the first step toward preventing nutrient deficiencies.
+Some people may also benefit from supplementing with a high-potency multivitamin and mineral complex or a specific immune support formula, such as Chewable Vitamin C + D3 from Webber Naturals.
+Each delicious, natural orange-flavoured tablet contains 500 mg of vitamin C and 500 IU of vitamin D3 for added antioxidant and immune system support.

 Did you know that a large portion of your immune system is in your digestive tract?
-So it makes sense that probiotics, which are essential for promoting a favourable gut flora and supporting gastrointestinal health, can also regulate immune responses.
+For this reason, it makes sense that probiotics, which are essential for promoting a favourable gut flora and supporting gastrointestinal health, can also regulate immune responses.
 Certain probiotic strains, such as Lactobacillus rhamnosus and Saccharomyces cerevisiae, also help manage and reduce the risk of diarrhea after antibiotic use.

 Did you know that getting fewer than seven hours of sleep can increase your risk of developing a cold by nearly three-fold?
 Establish a sleep routine with sleep-promoting strategies, such as: